-- Lean Healthcare Floor Marking Signs - Using floor marking signs can help to provide information, keep things organized, and much more.
+- Lean Healthcare Floor Marking Signs - Using floor marking signs can help provide information, keep things organized, and much more.
 There are many types of floor marking signs that can be used based on the needs of a medical facility.

 - Floor Marking Tape - Floor marking tape can be used for clearly marking aisleways, giving people a path to follow toward specific areas, and more.

-- Educational Resources - Having lean healthcare books, presentations, or other resources available can help ensure everyone is on the same page when it comes to how a facility will use lean strategies.
+- Educational Resources - Having Lean healthcare books, presentations, or other resources available can help ensure everyone is on the same page when it comes to how a facility will use Lean strategies.

 The most important tool for Lean healthcare is going to be training.
 This training can take place in seminars, meetings, flyers, supervisor discussions, written materials, etc. In addition to the initial training that team members will need, ongoing training is a must for keeping everyone on the same page.

 Benefits of Lean in Healthcare Organizations

 When discussing the benefits of healthcare systems that have implemented Lean methods, we have to address the primary outcomes that those programs offer.
 There are three different categories that Lean principles success in, if implemented properly:

 - Healthcare system improvements.
 These mostly revolve around time.

 - Improved admission, turnaround, examination, and dispensing times.

 - The length of stay coupled with discharge rate, and scheduling times.

 - Outcomes pertaining to patients.